Cycle classes on abelian varieties and the geometry of the Abel-Jacobi map

 For the same reason as above, these examples provide counterexamples to the integral Hodge conjecture on ${\rm Alb}(M)\times M$.
 Note that Colliot-Th\'{e}l\`{e}ne \cite{CT} constructed related examples for varieties $X$ defined over a non-algebraically closed field.

-One natural question is to try to understand which smooth projective varieties admit a universal $0$-cycle in the above sense.
-Trivially, an abelian variety admits a universal $0$-cycle, given by the diagonal.
+A natural problem is to try to understand which smooth projective varieties admit a universal $0$-cycle in the above sense.
+Trivially, any abelian variety admits a universal $0$-cycle, given by the diagonal.
 As mentioned above, a curve admits a universal $0$-cycle, namely its universal divisor. \begin{question} (i) (Colliot-Th\'{e}l\`{e}ne \cite{CT}) Let $\psi:P\rightarrow A$ be a Brauer-Severi variety over an abelian variety.
 Does $P$ admit a universal $0$-cycle?